Hexellate/Testing/brainstorming.md

 ## Ordered todo

-- remove classes from managers
+- ~~remove classes from managers~~ They actually need to stay as classes as long as they're event emitters. (it's fine with the singleton pattern)
-- rename managers to not managers
+- ~~rename managers to not managers~~ DONE!
 - change folder structure of project
 - split big files into multiple
 - jsdocs should be on functions and classes only
-- see if possible to remove event based loading sequence
+- ~~see if possible to remove event based loading sequence~~ DONE!
   - remove stage based loading?
 - redo config manager with a better structure
-- split window manager on tray, background and splash (windowmanager should only do main windows and modals(?))
+- split window manager on background and splash (windowmanager should only do main windows and modals(?))
 - prepare to be used as a library (HexLib)
 - design renderside interfaces to be solution agnostic (don't require redux)